miraheze/statichelp/content/tech-docs/Tech:Server_admin_log.md

 title: Tech:Server admin log
 ---

+## 2025-09-18

+* 00:18 MirahezeLSBot: [universalomega@mwtask181] finished deploy of {'pull': 'landing', 'landing': True} to all - SUCCESS in 24s
+* 00:18 MirahezeLSBot: [universalomega@mwtask181] starting deploy of {'pull': 'landing', 'landing': True} to all

 ## 2025-09-17

 * 23:17 MirahezeLSBot: [universalomega@mwtask181] finished deploy of {'pull': 'landing', 'landing': True} to all - SUCCESS in 24s